dasch-swiss/dsp-api/docs/03-endpoints/api-admin/permissions.md

 All attributes of the default object access permission are optional and may be combined.

-[NOTE!]
+!!! note
     Only certain combinations of attributes are allowed.
 Only exactly one of the following combinations is allowed:

     - `forGroup`
     - `forResourceClass`
     - `forProperty`
     - `forResourceClass` and `forProperty`

 If the combination of attributes is not allowed, the request will fail with a `400 Bad Request` error.
 Any valid combination of attributes will replace the existing values.